cannon-chambers-logo

 Yes, in some circumstances, you can claim back the surcharge on a second home.

-If you buy a new main residence before you have sold your previous home, you will have to pay the extra 3% surcharge, but then have 36 months to claim it back, once you’ve sold or gifted your original property.
+If you buy a new main residence before you have sold your previous home, you will have to pay the 5% surcharge, but you then 36 months in which to sell or gift the old main residence and then 12 months in which to claim the refund.

-In some cases, you may realise after the purchase of your second home that you were eligible for exemption of the 3% surcharge.
+In some cases, you may realise after the purchase of your second home that you were eligible for exemption from the 5% surcharge.

 Stamp Duty Refund on Second Homes

-If you think you can claim for a stamp duty refund on a second home, you can enter your claim on HMRC’s website, or you can appoint a tax barrister to manage the refund claim.
+If you think you can claim stamp duty refund on a second home, you can submit your claim via HMRC’s website or appoint a tax barrister to manage the refund claim.

 What is the Time Limit for Changing SDLT Returns?